TylerZyngier/WhitePineCoffeeWebScraper/README.md

-# WhitePineCoffeeWebScraper
+# Coffee shop webscraper
-This program is just a small python program that grabs all available coffee from the White Pine Coffee Roasters website This is just a webscraping test program so all it does is read out what is available, it does not intereact with the website directly
+This program is just a small python program that grabs all available coffee from a coffee shops website This is just a webscraping test program so all it does is read out what is available, it does not intereact with the website directly
-This app is also in no way affiliated with White Pine Coffee, it is just the website I chose to test on

 These files are free-use for anyone and everyone to use and change however they see fit